 Beyond these things, there was a lot missing from Disney Enchantment that if included, could have made forgiving some of our complaints about the show much easier.

-There were also no callouts to the history of the resort, no monorails passing by as a project, nothing.
-Again, these things would have made the show a lot more palatable, instead of making me feel like I’m watching a 15-minute commercial for Disney+.
+Working more of these things elements into the show would have made it a lot more palatable, instead of making me feel like I’m watching a 15-minute commercial for Disney+ after the intro.

 Believe me, we are some of the most positive Disney fans you will meet.
 We aren’t the types to sit back and nit-pick every decision or change that Disney makes, because we also know you must move on and embrace the future.